Hei-dev/pylyricsppt/README.md

  5c.
 Rename the images to codes that represent the "places" that it is intended to use\
      e.g. V1.jpg refer to use V1.jpg for the slide background of the Verse 1 lyrics\
           For codes, refer to lyrics.txt (e.g. V1,B,C,C1,etc.)\
  5d.
-Resize/Crop the images to the 16:9 ratio\
+Resize/Crop the images to the 16:9 ratio

-Step 6: Run the command: `python3 pyppt.py`\
+Step 6: Run the command in a terminal: `python3 pyppt.py`\
+ - For Windows, simply open "Start.bat"
 File will be output as "test.pptx"

+## Troubleshooting
+ - PermissonError: Please check if your file is being opened in other software, for example PowerPoint.
+ - Other Errors: Contact me so that I can investigate in it.